 The following profit and loss statement examples are some of the most common ones reported by listed companies.
-Profit and loss statement is the financial report of the company which provides a summary of the revenues and expenses of the company over a period of time to arrive at profit or loss for the period.
+Profit and loss statement is the financial report of the company, which provides a summary of the revenues and expenses of the company over a period of time to arrive at profit or loss for the period.
 In other words, Profit and Loss Statement helps in measuring the activity of the business over the period of time depending upon the requirement of the users of the statement, but generally, it is monthly, quarterly, yearly.

-There are several names of the Profit and Loss statement which include an income statement, P & L account, a statement of the revenues and expenses, etc. Profit and Loss Statement of a company is an important statement for any company because it helps in knowing that whether the company is earning the profits or not which is the main motive or objective of every business enterprise.
+There are several names of the Profit and Loss statement, which include an income statement, P & L account, a statement of the revenues and expenses, etc. Profit and Loss Statement of a company is an important statement for any company because it helps in knowing that whether the company is earning the profits or not, which is the main motive or objective of every business enterprise.

-Company XYZ ltd is in the textile industry which is manufacturing and selling the different readymade garments in the market.
+Company XYZ ltd is in the textile industry, which is manufacturing and selling the different readymade garments in the market.
 The company has the policy to prepare Profit and Loss Statement every month and then after the end of the financial year, one profit and loss statement for the whole year.

-During the month of June-2019 Company has generated revenue by selling the garments of $ 100,000, when the cost of goods sold were $ 60,000.
-Along with this, the Company generates income from selling the waste material left after making the garments worth $ 9,000 and interest income of $ 4,000.
+During the month of June-2019 Company has generated revenue by selling the garments of $ 100,000, when the cost of goods sold was $ 60,000.
+Along with this, the Company generates income from selling the waste material left after making the garments worth $ 9,000 and an interest income of $ 4,000.

 On the expense side, during the month company incurs expenditure on rent of premises of $ 5,500, wages to factory workers of $ 15,000, an annual depreciation charge of $ 7,700, utility expense of $ 9,000.

-Prepare the Profit and Loss Statement for the month ending on 31st June 2019 for the company.
+Prepare the Profit and Loss Statement for the month ending on June 31, 2019, for the company.

 Statement of the Profit and Loss Account

 The costs of goods sold in the material used were $ 600,000 during the year.
-The operating expenses incurred by the company during the year include advertisement expenses of $ 60,000 depreciation expenses of 80,000, rent charges of $15,000, payroll taxes of $5,000, salaries and wages of $ 51,000, commission to agents for the sales worth $ 5,000 and other operating expenses of $ 7,000.
+The Opex incurred by the company during the year includes advertisement expenses of $ 60,000 depreciation expenses of 80,000, rent charges of $15,000, payroll taxes of $5,000, salaries and wages of $ 51,000, commission to agents for the sales worth $ 5,000 and other operating expenses of $ 7,000.

 Statement of the Profit and Loss Account

-This approach of the Profit and Loss Statement requires time and efforts when compared with the single-step approach as proper classification of all the expenses in their specific relevant category is required but this helps the management of the company and its other stakeholders to review the performance of the company in a detailed manner so that proper analysis of each category of the expense can be made in a better way.
+This approach of the Profit and Loss Statement requires time and efforts when compared with the single-step approach as proper classification of all the expenses in their specific relevant category is required, but this helps the management of the company and its other stakeholders to review the performance of the company in a detailed manner so that proper analysis of each category of the expense can be made in a better way.

-The spending of the company on the rent was $6,000, on utility was $5,000 and on the salary of one staff working was $7,000.
+The spending of the company on the rent was $6,000, on utility was $5,000, and on the salary of one staff working was $7,000.
 Prepare the Profit and Loss Statement for the year ended December 31, 2018, for the shop.

 Profit and Loss Statement helps in measuring the activity of the business over the period and its net earnings.
-It summarizes the revenue and expenses of the company for the period that is important for the purpose of analyzing the source of money and the application of the money out of the business.
+It summarizes the revenue and expenses of the company for the period that is important for the purpose of analyzing the source of money and the application of the money out of business.

 The Profit and loss statement is useful for the various stakeholders of the company in different ways, as they have different requirements.
-Like creditors of the company would like to know that the company is earning a sufficient amount of profits or not so that company can pay off their amount on time, government of the country in which the company is working would like to have knowledge of the amount of the profit which the company is earning so as to know that whether a company is paying the correct amount of tax to the government or not.
+Like creditors of the company would like to know that the company is earning a sufficient amount of profits or not so that company can pay off their amount on time, the government of the country in which the company is working would like to have knowledge of the amount of the profit which the company is earning so as to know that whether a company is paying the correct amount of tax to the government or not.

 This has been a guide to Profit and Loss statement examples.
-Here we discuss the top 3 profit-and-loss statements examples of companies along with explanations and calculations.
+Here we discuss the top 3 examples of companies along with explanations and calculations.
 You can learn more about accounting from the following articles –